Stanley George Browne: Missionary work

 From 1936 to 1958, Browne dedicated himself to the mission hospital at Yakusu, Belgian Congo.
 At Yakusu, he performed a wide range of roles from treating disease outbreaks and researching diseases to performing operations to midwifery.
 Patients with a wide variety of ailments arrived from surrounding areas daily to seek care.
 He frequently handled outbreaks of smallpox, polio, tuberculosis, malaria, yaws and typhoid and made major breakthroughs in the treatment of leprosy and Onchocerciasis.
-Browne, who would later concentrate his studies on leprosy, was the one of the first doctors to use Dapsone in the treatment of leprosy.
+Browne, who would later concentrate his studies on leprosy, was one of the first doctors to use Dapsone in the treatment of leprosy.
 He made a major epidemiological breakthrough related to Onchocerciasis, commonly known as river blindness, when he discovered it was caused by a black fly that bred on crabs.
 After having the crabs caught and exterminated and the streams cleaned, 98% of the black fly population had disappeared.
 Despite being based in Yakusu, following Chesterman's network of community health centers, Browne embarked on frequent expeditions to surrounding dispensaries and mission stations, traveling by car, motor boat, canoe or on foot.
 The doctors of Yakusu were often called to surrounding areas to provide medical care to acutely ill or injured patients.